-In First Party conformity assessment someone from within your organization will review the event sustainability management system in place, effectively conducting an internal audit.
+In First Party conformity assessment someone from within your organisation will review the event sustainability management system in place, effectively conducting an internal audit.

 The person who takes on the auditing/internal assessment role should have adequate experience and competency to be able to identify and understand event sustainability issues.
-This is important so they can interpret the implementation of the management system considering the context of the organization, external and internal issues, all framed against the organization’s sustainable development principles.
+This is important so they can interpret the implementation of the management system considering the context of the organisation, external and internal issues, all framed against the organisation’s sustainable development principles.

 Steps to First Party Conformity with ISO 20121

 We have put together some steps to follow in doing a self-assessment here.